Updated in September 2019

 Here you can find 2 recommendations for the first time visitor and 3 for the returning traveller.
-So put on your good shoes and glasses and let’s go!
+So put on your good shoes and glasses, and let’s go!

 FOR THE FIRST TIME VISITOR

-This is without a doubt this one of the best museums in the world.
-It is the only preserved ship from 17th century in the world!
-And it is almost intact.
-This is because it sank right on its it maiden voyage in front of the king… The museum itself was actually built round the ship which just makes it very easy to experience the different parts of the ship as you can walk around on different levels.
+Not only is the ship unique, but the museum is pretty good.
+You can walk around the entire ship on different levels.
 And it still smells of tar.
-Unfortunately it is deteriorating.
 If you are lucky enough to be a Swedish pupil you can come behind the scene to a complete reconstruction of the upper deck with thunderstorms and cannon fire around you.

 FOR THE RETURNING TRAVELLER

-The museum focuses on science.
-They won best museum in Sweden in 2016 probably because they let kids and night club architects help develop their exhibitions.
+This technical and digital museum won as best museum in Sweden in 2016, probably because they let kids and night club architects help develop their exhibitions.
 Like in the exhibition “Mega Mind” on how we develop ideas!
 Talk about a difficult subject, and they made it work.
 It is very educating and fun at the same time.
-I also voted on the best inventions ever – electricity and anesthesia.
+The museum focuses a lot on interactive elements – you can vote on the best inventions ever.
+I voted for electricity and anesthesia.

 It is mostly army history, but there was also a small exhibition on the conflicts Sweden are involved in now and a collection of modern weapons.
 Something that really stood out was the many of the depicted soldiers were women.
 The museum teaches about warfare, but also on related themes such as hunger, sorrow and propaganda.
 Most themes are visualized with life-size puppets which is very creepy.
 As a Dane, it is weird to see yourself represented as the enemy.

-It is a small museum showing life in the middle ages.
-It is underground and built as reconstructed brick buildings, ware houses and shops inhabited with life-size puppets (again puppets) dressed as monks, workers, sick and others. so it feels a little medieval-like.
-The feeling is heightened since the museum is laid out around a large excavation and features 55 meters of the original 16th century town wall.
+The museum is somewhat hidden and underground.
+It’s built as reconstructed brick buildings, ware houses and shops inhabited with life-size puppets (again puppets) dressed as monks, workers, sick and others to make it feel more medieval-like.
+The feeling is heightened, since the museum is laid out around a large excavation and features 55 meters of the original 16th century town wall.
 There is also a real graveyard.
-And its free!